Paleologus of Pesaro: Existence of John Palaiologos

 It is possible that John is a later corruption of the name Leone (the names are similar in their Latin form, John being rendered as Ioannes and Leone being rendered as Leonis) and there are some references to a Leone Palaiologos in Pesaro, notably a 1535 document which speaks of the “long and faithful service of Leone Palaiologos to the papal captain Giovanni della Rovere”.
 Assuming that a “long and faithful” service means at least a few decades, Leone would have entered Giovanni's service in a time when Thomas's arrival to Italy would have been in recent memory and it would have been very difficult to fake kinship with him.
 John could thus have been a real historical figure and a genuine son of Thomas Palaiologos, possibly illegitimate.
 It is also possible that John was a son of either one of Thomas's historically verified sons, Andreas or Manuel (who actually had a son by that name).
 If the existence of John is accepted, in some form, there is little reason to doubt the descent of the Paleologi in Pesaro.
 The members of the family probably believed it themselves and by the time they arrived in England, none of their contemporaries doubted their imperial descent.
-This acceptance stands in contrast to the fates of other would-be Palaiologoi in the 17th century, such as a "Theodore Palaeologus" who lived in Prague in 1603, who were convicted as forgers for their supposed claims.